gurugrit/BerkeleyMLAI-Module5-Practical-Exercises/README.md

 ![Image](graphplots/CoffeeHouseAndMaritalStats.png)

-**C. Coffee House Coupons Acceptance and Marital Factor:** Divorced and those with single status look not to be socializing much or going out.
+**C. Coffee House Coupons Acceptance and Marital Factor:** Divorced and those with Widowed status look not to be socializing much or going out.
 <BR>
 <BR>